jcblemai/haiti-mass-ocv-campaign/README.md

 NOTEBOOK AND CODE RUN
-  - Mobility a better way:
-    1. Manage to recreate initial conditions: launch sim by simulation b.c pomp store state 2 Do it in the pomp object
-    3. Iterative (easier but wronger) via csv
-      -> I keep nobility like this because it's too long otherwise
   - *VE proportional to population U5*
   - Find what's need to be calibrated
   - Why isn't the first value of the dataframe the same between q05 and q95